Mercerenies/latitude/spec/ii_standard_library/number.md

 every positive integer is uniquely associated with a special symbol, called an ordinal symbol.
 Given a positive integer, this method returns the ordinal symbol associated with it.
 A `TypeError` is thrown if the value is non-positive or non-integer.
+Additionally, a `TypeError` is thrown if the value is above `2^31 - 1 = 2147483647`.

-[TODO: For storage reasons, we need to define an upper cap on this; it can't go on forever.]
+[TODO: Should this upper limit be specified by the VM (and available as a variable)?]

 ### `Number times (block).`